Olusegun-a/housing-price-forecast/README.md

 ### Components of data mining covers in the project.

--Data load and cleaning.
+- Data load and cleaning.
--Outlier detection and removal.
+- Outlier detection and removal.
--Feature engineering.
+- Feature engineering.
--Dimensionality reduction.
+- Dimensionality reduction.
--Gridsearchcv for hyperparameter tunning.
+- Gridsearchcv for hyperparameter tunning.
--K fold cross validation, etc.
+- K fold cross validation, etc.